-We encourage other members of the community to work with us to provide advice and support to pupils with regard to RSHE.
+We encourage other members of the community to work with us to provide advice and support to pupils with regard to health education.
+For example, a nurse from the health service may come into school to support the delivery of some content.
+This content may include the parts of the body, how these work and changes that happen during puberty.